Uniform: Medical workers

 Uniforms can distinguish various categories of staff in medical institutions: doctors, surgeons, nurses, ancillary staff and volunteers.

-Note that traditional female nurses' uniforms resemble uniforms (habits) worn by religious orders.
+Traditional female nurses' uniforms resemble uniforms (habits) worn by religious orders.

 Equipment - notably stethoscopes - worn like a badge of office, may accompany or replace medical uniforms.

 Educational

 Uniforms are required for students in many schools in different countries.
 School uniforms vary from a standard issue T-shirt to rigorous requirements for many items of formal wear at private schools.
 School uniforms are in place in many public schools as well.

 Countries where mandatory school uniforms are common include Japan, South Korea, Hong Kong, Thailand, India, Australia, UAE, Singapore, Albania, Philippines, some schools in Taiwan, New Zealand, South Africa, Indonesia and the United Kingdom, among many other places.
 In some countries, uniform types vary from school to school, in the United Kingdom, many pupils between 11 and 16 of age wear a blazer, tie and trousers for boys and blouse, tie and trousers, skirt, or culottes for girls.
 The ties tend to have a set pattern or a logo embroidered representing the school, and jackets will usually carry a badge on the breast pocket with the school's name, coat of arms, and motto or emblem.
 Children in many British state primary schools will have a uniform jumper and/or polo shirt with the school name and logo.

 Some universities in the DPRK require students to wear uniforms.